MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 | All NVMe (same model)              | 4 NVMe                                   | 2 NVMe                                    |
 | All SSD (same model)               | 4 SSD                                    | 2 SSD                                     |

-If you're using the storage pool cache, there must be at least 2 additional drives configured for the cache.
-The table shows the minimum numbers of drives required for both Windows Server and Azure Stack HCI deployments.
+If you're using the storage pool cache, there must be at least 2 more drives configured for the cache.
+The table shows the minimum numbers of drives required for both Windows Server and Azure Stack HCI deployments using 2 or more nodes.

 | Drive type present              | Minimum drives required             |
 |---------------------------------|-------------------------------------|